kyleedwardbradley/precursordenoise/README.md

   7. Use jupytr notebook to run ./make_stack.ipynb again, making sure to re-run all cells, to create new figures from the denoised data.

-Any comments about the code should be sent to geokyle@gmail.com
+Any comments or queries about the code should be sent to geokyle@gmail.com